Course Number: 6740

 Course Format: Lecture and modified Socratic method.

-Written Assignments: None besides exam/quiz.
+Written Assignments: None besides mid-term exam and final paper.

 Type of Exam: Final paper (does not satisfy upper division writing requirement) and mid-term exam.

 Basis for Grading Student Performance: The final paper will count for 75% of the grade and the mid-term will count for 25% of the grade.